surifirstpin/biplus_documentation/docs/User_Reports.md

 Using BiPlus you can apply Multi-level grouping to the data extracted. consider the below example for more detailed description on multi level grouping.

-> **For instance** : in the below image grouping has been applied to 2 dimension fields Station code and EmployeeID  In retrieved data on expanding Country Name it displays the perspective State Names that fall under specific country and on Further Expansion it displays City Names that fall under the specific state  as shown in below image.
+> **For instance** : in the below image grouping has been applied to 2 dimension fields Station code and EmployeeID.
+In retrieved data on expanding Station code it displays the perspective EmployeeID on Further Expansion of EmployyeID it displays Role of the Emplot  as shown in below image.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/a07734d0424a3c19e040fdd95a93464d057df5f3/images/multi_level_grouping.png)